 “Well that was an abysmal performance.”
 He shook his head in disappointment.
 “I’ve seen better showings of power from ten-year-olds.
 Literally.”

 “The hell was that about?!”
 Sky exclaimed as she stomped over to face Mote.
-While she wore on her face the fury of someone who had just gone through a near-death experience, the half-foot height difference between her and Mote made her appear to be little more than an angry child.
+While she wore on her face the fury of someone who had just gone through a near-death experience, the one foot height difference between her and Mote made her appear to be little more than an angry child.

 “That was a conventional test,” Mote responded, moving nary an inch as he stared down Sky.
 “I had the four of you beamed over a field somewhere in the midwest United States.
 I wanted to see how you would react, and if you would save yourselves.
 Which you barely did, I might add.”

 “A conventional test?!
 We almost died!”

 “Ha!
 Is that what this is about?”
 Mote snorted.
 “You were never at risk of dying.
 We would have beamed you back up before you hit the ground if there was any danger of a fatal or serious collision.”

 “Is that what that bright light was?”
 Austin questioned, “the… us being ‘beamed?’”